watson-developer-cloud/assistant-improve-recommendations-notebook/README.md

 To help improving your Watson Assistant after you have deployed it to production, we prepared the following two Jupyter notebooks.
 These notebooks include practical steps for measuring, analyzing, and actively improving your virtual assistant in a continuous manner.
 Check out [IBM Watson Assistant Continuous Improvement Best Practices](https://github.com/watson-developer-cloud/assistant-improve-recommendations-notebook/raw/master/notebook/IBM%20Watson%20Assistant%20Continuous%20Improvement%20Best%20Practices.pdf) for more details.

 ### Measure Notebook
-Measure notebook contains a set of automated metrics that help you monitor and understand the behavior of your system.
-The goal is to understand where your assistant is doing well vs where it isn’t and to potentially focus your improvement effort to one of the problem areas identified.
+The Measure notebook contains a set of automated metrics that help you monitor and understand the behavior of your system.
+The goal is to understand where your assistant is doing well vs where it isn’t, and to focus your improvement effort to one of the problem areas identified.

 ### Effectiveness Notebook
-Effectiveness notebook helps you understand relative performance of each intent and entity as well as the confusion between your intents.
+The Effectiveness notebook helps you understand relative performance of each intent and entity as well as the confusion between your intents.
 This information helps you prioritize your improvement effort.

 ## Getting Started